How to write your personal statement like a boss

 This uses collective language (‘our...skills’), and doesn’t show the applicant’s involvement in the event, so the admissions tutor won’t find it relevant.

 Try: My class organised a geology day for younger pupils at my school.
-My job was to research speakers and activities.
-I was also part of the marketing team where I made posters with the team, spoke in assemblies about the event, and encouraged as many students as possible to join.
+My job was to research speakers and activities, and then present these to our geology teacher to book.
+I was also part of the marketing team where I made posters, spoke in assemblies about the event, and encouraged as many students as possible to join.

-This shows the students’ involvement, highlighting exactly what they did and how this contributed to the overall event, ‘selling’ the applicant by showing the value of their involvement.
+This shows the student’s involvement, highlighting exactly what they did and how this contributed to the overall event, ‘selling’ the applicant by showing the value of their participation.
+This example could do with more detail to make it more powerful.

 4. Show your passion